StoneSparkStudio/StoneSparkStudio-Documentation/Fab_StoneUpluginEditor_Readme.md

 - Resolve warnings before packaging or distributing plugins
 - Keep plugin metadata complete and accurate
 - Validate icons before final submission

----

-## Limitations
-- Editor-only plugin
-- No runtime impact
-- Does not affect packaged builds
-- Intended only for `.uplugin` descriptor management

----

-## Uninstalling
-1. Close Unreal Engine.
-2. Remove the plugin folder from the project or engine `Plugins` directory.
-3. Restart Unreal Engine.

----

-## Versioning Notes
-Always update version-related fields before distributing or publishing plugins to avoid conflicts or rejection.

----

-## End of Documentation